barcek/awb/README.md

 For generation of multiple pages or larger projects, you could use [thru.js](https://github.com/barcek/thru.js).

+## Use via the CLI

+The library can be called via the command line for usage, a list of methods and a `show` option allowing for code inspection.
+The base command is `node path/to/awb/`.

 ## Making changes

 Running the tests after making changes and adding tests to cover new behaviour is recommended, as is a regular audit of dependencies.